 F1 race start time: British GP 2025 schedule at Silverstone and how to watch

-F1 heads to the home of British motorsport, Silverstone, for round 12 of the 2025 season
+Max Verstappen is on pole at the home of British motorsport, Silverstone

-F1 next heads back to the scene of the sport’s first ever race 75 years ago as Silverstone hosts the British Grand Prix and round 12 of the 2025 season.
+F1 is back to the scene of the sport’s first ever race 75 years ago as Silverstone hosts the British Grand Prix and round 12 of the 2025 season.

 Lando Norris secured a vital and much-needed win last time out in Austria, thwarting a challenge from McLaren teammate and championship rival Oscar Piastri.
 The Australian driver’s lead is now 15 points after the first 11 races.